wz18207/azure_kinect_pcl_grabber/README.md

 * Collect the point cloud data into *.pcd .
 * Save Body Tracking Data in a file different from *.pcd.
-* Save Body Tracking and pcl::PointXYZRGBA into *.pcd.
+* Save Body Tracking and pcl::PointXYZRGBA in one file.